T-14 Armata: Foreign reactions

 The T-14 Armata has been described as early as 2016 as a major concern for Western armies, and British intelligence views the unmanned turret as providing many advantages.
 However, at the time Western observers questioned Russia's ability to produce modern tanks like the T-90 and T-14 in significant numbers.

 In response to the Armata, German company Rheinmetall has developed a new 130mm L/51 tank gun, claiming it provides a 50 percent increase in armor penetration over the 120mm L/55 in service with the Bundeswehr.
 Germany and France have joined forces to develop an unspecified "Main Ground Combat System" (MGCS) to compete with the technological advances of the Armata and replace both the Leclerc and Leopard 2 MBTs around 2030; however, by June 2018, deployment of the new vehicles and systems was scheduled for 2035, with full operational capability to be achieved by 2040.
+Additionally, Rheinmetall began the development of the KF51 Panther, which was unveiled in 2022.